Invvard/InvvardDev.IFTTT.NET/README.md

    app.Run();
    ```

 5. **Run your application**: That's it!
-Your trigger is now ready to be used in IFTTT applets.
+Your Trigger is now ready to be used in IFTTT Applets.

 ### Swagger support

-Swagger is a good way to test your triggers and actions.
+Swagger is a good way to test your Triggers and Actions.
 Just add the `AddSwaggerGen` and `UseSwagger` methods to your application startup logic (see step 4).

 ```csharp
 builder.Services.AddSwaggerGen();
 [...]
 app.UseSwagger().UseSwaggerUI();
 ```

 In the event that you want to run Swagger with the Service Key Authentication activated, configure SwaggerGen like this:

 ```csharp
 builder.Services.AddSwaggerGen(options => options.AddIftttServiceKeyScheme());
 ```

-It will add a new security scheme to the Swagger UI, allowing you to test your triggers and actions with the Service Key Authentication.
+It will add a new security scheme to the Swagger UI, allowing you to test your Triggers and actions with the Service Key Authentication.

 ## Real time notifications

-Next, you can use the real time notification feature to make your trigger more responsive.\
+Next, you can use the real time notification feature to make your Trigger more responsive.\
 When you have a new data to send to IFTTT, prepare your Trigger identities or User IDs and call `ITriggerHook.SendNotification`.\
 Here is an example of a controller sending a notification to IFTTT with Trigger identities:

 ```csharp
 [ApiController]
 [Route("api/[controller]")]